jorditorresBCN/Assignments-2017/README.md

 [Lab5]: https://github.com/jorditorresBCN/Assignments/blob/master/Lab05.md

 ## Course Project
-The project can be done in pairs and approved by your teacher before starting (from the student's proposal for the project).
+The project can be done in pairs and need to be approved by your teacher before starting (from the student's proposal for the project).

-**Five levels:**
+**Four levels:**
 * **Minimum (max  grade 60%)**: One possibility of project is to prepare a presentation of some related technologies with this part of the course (with slides).
 * **Medium (max grade 90%)**: Another alternative to the project may be to create a self-contained practical guide (hands-on) that guides the reader in learning one of the latest cloud technologies.
 * **Full**:  The standard project is to create an application using existing APIs.
 For example: